Kleresca Acne Treatment Brisbane

 Kleresca Acne Treatment

 Kleresca is a new treatment for acne that involves the combined use of light and a special biophotonic cream.
-It is considered a natural treatment, as no tablets are ingested.
+The Kleresca® treatment takes place on your skin and is not absorbed or taken into the body, making it a well-tolerated treatment option for acne.

 What is Kleresca?